One minute of idling a vehicle produces as much carbon monoxide as smoke from three packs of cigarettes. That's disgusting!

 - If you drive to an event, try to avoid arriving or leaving the venue during the major rush times to prevent unnecessary idling and wasting of fuel in line to enter or exit the parking areas.

 - Work with your elected officials to adopt an idling ordinance.
 For example, the City and County of Denver's Idling Vehicle Ordinance limits idling to five minutes in any one-hour period.
-Denver Police have the authority to ticket any vehicle left idling for a period longer than 5 minutes and can ticket immediately any vehicle left idling unattended.
+Denver Police have the authority to ticket any vehicle immediately if it is left idling unattended, unless the vehicle has a remote starter.